iter8-tools/iter8/README.md

 1.  **Generating load and collecting built-in metrics for HTTP and gRPC services.** Simplifies performance testing by eliminating the need to setup and use metrics databases.
 2.  **Readiness check.** The performance testing portion of the experiment begins only after the service is ready.
 3.  **Experiment anywhere.** Iter8 experiments can be launched inside a Kubernetes cluster, in local environments, or inside a GitHub Actions pipeline.
+4.  **Traffic controller.** Automatically and dynamically reconfigures routing resources based on the state of Kubernetes apps/ML models.
+5. **Client-side SDK.** Facilitates routing and metrics collection task associated with distributed (i.e., client-server architecture-based) A/B/n testing in Kubernetes.

 Please see [https://iter8.tools](https://iter8.tools) for the complete documentation.